vmsmith/mac2linux/Installing_Applications.md

     `sudo get-apt install libdvdcss libdvdread4 libdvdnav4`
 Got message:
     `libdvdcss` is not available.
-I checked and the other two are installed.
+I checked and the other two are installed.https://ubuntuforums.org/showthread.php?t=2312060 Googled around a bit, and got to here: http://askubuntu.com/questions/487949/ubuntu-14-04-and-libdvdcss-file.
+No luck.
-Googled around a bit, and got to here: http://askubuntu.com/questions/487949/ubuntu-14-04-and-libdvdcss-file.
-No luck
+Found this page, too: https://ubuntuforums.org/showthread.php?t=2312060

 Installed abcde CD ripper using: